 Multicultural Life at Bowdoin

-Multicultural Student Programs support the college’s mission to foster an environment free of fear and intimidation and where differences can flourish.
+The Student Center for Multicultural Life support the college’s mission to foster an environment free of fear and intimidation and where differences can flourish.
 Through our programming we bring together people of varying experiences and perspectives to learn and grow with the creative friction generated in contact with difference.

 - Creating a home away from home for students from backgrounds traditionally underrepresented at Bowdoin (specifically first generation students, students of racial and ethnic minorities, and low income students); and